 Upgraded and fixed equipment in a house or business will help with water-related issues.

 To combat water scarcity, water reuse— also known as water recycling or water reclamation— has become popular.
 Large businesses are focusing on water positivity that mirrors the United Nations’ net zero emission goals.
 Reused water is wastewater that has been previously used, such as from brushing teeth or washing fruits and vegetables.
-In the United States, water that comes from POTWs’ taps should be safe for human consumption, which is called potable water.
+In the United States, water that comes from a municipal drinking water system must meet a regulated standard of quality, which is called potable water.
 For non-potable water, this water has not been treated enough to be safe for a human to drink, but the non-potable water can be used.
 At home and in businesses, reusing once potable water and non-potable water for secondary tasks, such as irrigation, will save water and money.

 Water reuse is just the beginning of what can be done and just the beginning of what needs to be done.